InkWhale-net/contracts/inkwhale_contract/docs/technical_doc.md

 When user utilizes the staking pool creation function in the frontend with a creation fee, it will call the new_pool method in this contract which in turn calls the above Pool Contract to create the new staking pool.
 All the pool info will be saved into pool_list to manage.
 The list will be used in frontend to show staking pools created by users.

-Its main data is described in the generic_pool_generator::data::Data struct, the common struct used for staking/lp/nft pool generator (mentioned later) as belows
+Its main data is described in the generic_pool_generator::data::Data struct, the common struct used for staking/lp/nft pool generator (mentioned later) as below

 ```
 pub struct Data {